Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 If you remember, the Republicans did not replenish those funds when they did the last CR.

-People have been left out in the lurch, and every day matters.
+So people have been left out in the lurch, and every day matters.

 Every day there's a small business that fails and goes under because they don't have the funds to get back on their feet.

-So I just wanted to point out that this kind of chaos and dysfunction has real -world impacts on hardworking people.
+So I just wanted to point out that this kind of chaos and dysfunction has real-world impacts on hardworking people.

-You heard her early yesterday morning before the vote took place getting emotional talking about the hurricane relief aid.
+Kathy Castor there, you heard her early yesterday morning before the vote took place getting emotional talking about the hurricane relief aid.

 Now that was included in Plan B.